Tanhaji-Kardile/Software-Testing-Internship/README.md

-# Manual Testing Internship Projects
+# Software Testing Internship Projects

 ## Overview

-This repository contains all Manual Testing projects completed as part of a QA Testing Internship.
+This repository contains all Software  Testing projects completed as part of a QA Testing Internship.
 The projects cover Functional Testing, API Testing, Security Testing, and Performance Testing using industry-standard testing methodologies and tools.

 ## Projects Included